JonathanEdMoore/BudgetBuddy_Client/README.md

 The users table stores all information relating to the user.
 This inclues first and last names, email, and passwords.
 The password is hashed prior to being inserted into the database.

+## Summary

+BudgetBuddy is a virtual check registry application.
+The purpose of the application is to be an easy to use app that will allow the user to keep track of their daily transactions.

 ## Technology Used

 HTML5